adaltas/node-csv-docs/src/documents/csv/index.html.md

 *   [`csv-stringify`](https://github.com/wdavidw/node-csv-stringify),
     a stringifier converting records into a CSV text.

+Additionaly, you might want to look at the [iconv-lite][iconv] module for alternative encoding support.

 ## Legacy versions

 This documentation is covering the current version 0.4.x.
 The documentation for